birajdaranil675/birajdaranil675.github.io/README.md

 ## Local Build

 You can clone a local copy of the repository and build local previews.
-The Mendix documentation is built on top of Hugo and Node.JS.
+The Modular MOM documentation is built on top of Hugo and Node.JS.
 The theme of the page is based on Docsy.
 To develop the documentation locally, follow the steps in the next section.

 ### Setting Up